“One of Brazil's most memorable experiences: a collection of restored houses dotted around a private nature reserve, inland from Rio”

 - Horse riding

 - Wine tasting

-Children aged eight and over are welcome.
-If you are booking all eight rooms at Engenho Lodge or any of the houses then guests can bring kids of any age.
+Children of all ages are welcome.
 The reserve is a wonderful place for children to explore and learn about the environment, flora and fauna, as well as the farm.

 Teens (over 12)

 Each suite can fit a rollaway bed, the lofts have space for two extra beds, and the houses are great for larger families.
 Baby cots are available.